iosephus/getting-cleaning-data/README.md

 Checks if the zip file with the data exists in the working directory, otherwise download from the provided URL and save it to `UCI_HAR_Dataset.zip`.
-Upon download save a timestamp to `download_timestamp.txt`.
+Upon download save a timestamp to "download_timestamp.txt".

 Analize ZIP file
 ----------------